tektoncd/pipeline/examples/README.md

 # Examples

-This directory contains examples of [the Pipeline CRDs](../README.md) in action.
+This directory contains examples of [Tekton Pipelines](../README.md) in action.

 To deploy them to your cluster (after
 [installing the CRDs and running the controller](../DEVELOPMENT.md#getting-started)):